Woohoo! Save 15% on meal plans this fall.

 Calcium, omega-3 fatty acids, vitamin B-12, and folate are among them.
 The lack of these nutrients will cause bone and muscle loss if you don't supplement your diet with vitamin pills or fortified cereals.

 Meal plan options offer a diverse range of delicious and nutritious plant-based meals.
-From breakfast to dinner, these diet plans provide a balanced combination of grains, legumes, fruits, vegetables, and plant-based proteins, catering to different tastes and dietary preferences while ensuring adequate nutrient intake.
+From breakfast to dinner, these diet meal plans provide a balanced combination of grains, legumes, fruits, vegetables, and plant-based proteins, catering to different tastes and dietary preferences while ensuring adequate nutrient intake.

 Breakfast: A simple bowl of cereal or oatmeal (without any added butter or milk), fruit, nut, almond milk, coconut milk, and dry fruit smoothie.